LTUC/amman-dotnet-401d2/Curriculum/Class14/FACILITATOR.md

-# Class 14: Azure Deployment
+# Class 14: Seeding the Database

 ## How do I prep for today?
-Become familiar with Azure Portal and how to deploy an application and a database to Azure.

-Resources:
-1. Deployment to Azure
+1. Review DbContext setup.
+2. Review Scaffolding of Controller
+3. Introduce Data Annotations (required, Display Name, Enums, phone number, etc...)
+4. How to turn an Enum into a DDL
+5. Shared Layouts
+6. Taghelpers

 ## What changed from yesterday?